Industry Analysis & Industry Trends

 Industry Report - Industry Products Chapter

-Products retailed by the industry include books, newspapers and magazines.
-While book retailers predominantly operate as specialist retailers and concentrate on book sales, newspaper and magazine retailers usually supplement store sales by offering a range of other goods and services including greeting cards, stationery, art supplies and photocopying services.
-The relative size of each product segment for the industry has notably changed over the past 10 to 15 years.
+Products retailed by the industry include newspapers, lottery products, magazines, books, e-books, cards, gifts and stationery.
+While book retailers predominantly operate as specialist retailers and concentrate on book sales, newspaper and magazine retailers usually supplement store sales by offering a range of other goods and services including lottery products, greeting cards, stationery, art supplies and photocopying services.
+The relative shares of industry revenue generated by each segment have been affected by a shift in consumers' reading habits over the past five years.